 Standard Operating Procedure – Prevention of COVID-19

 It is a known fact that coronavirus, Covid-19 has become a pandemic with several countries having been affected by the virus.
 The virus is highly infectious and is spread by aerosol transmission.
-Any one getting in to direct contact with an infected person through droplets (sneezing or coughing) or by inadvertently fingers one’s eyes, nostrils or mouth after laying hands on any infected hard surface such as door handles, switches etc carries high risk of getting infected by the Virus.
+Anyone getting in to direct contact with an infected person through droplets (sneezing or coughing) or by inadvertently fingers one’s eyes, nostrils or mouth after laying hands on any infected hard surface such as door handles, switches etc. carries a high risk of getting infected by the Virus.
 The infection may lead to severe respiratory problems and may become fatal in some cases.
 Although serious efforts are ongoing across the world, an effective solution to medically treat the infection of Covid-19 is still at large.
 The Country is currently on a lockdown mode as declared by the Government.
-The WHO and the Government of India have prescribed number of precautions to be followed to stay away from the infection.
+The WHO and the Government of India have prescribed a number of precautions to be followed to stay away from the infection.
 CHRIST deems it its utmost duty to keep all its stakeholders well informed of the laid down precautions to ensure their safety and health at all times whether they remain within or outside the Campus.
-The University has therefore developed a Standard Operating Procedure in respect of its academic activities and facilities to be followed by all concerned during and after the lockdown period which may be further modified depending on the post-lockdown guidelines that may be directed by the Government.
+Therefore, the university has developed a Standard Operating Procedure in respect of its academic activities and facilities to be followed by all concerned during and after the lockdown period, which may be further modified depending on the post-lockdown guidelines that may be directed by the Government.

 The purpose of this Standard Operating Procedure (SOP) is to have a mandatory procedure to be followed by every member entering, remaining and/or residing in the campus to prevent/check the spread of COVID 19 during and after the lockdown period declared by the Government.
-The SOP has been particularly developed in order to save the academic year for the students and for enabling commencement of classes during the lockdown period, subject to UGC clearance, in view of uncertainty about the duration of lockdown period.
+The SOP has been particularly developed to save the academic year for the students and enable commencement of classes during the lockdown period, subject to UGC clearance, in view of uncertainty about the duration of lockdown period.

-The Scope of the SOP is to specify the guidelines that will be adopted by the University in the day to day conduct of its teaching/learning responsibilities and for hygienic maintenance of the academic and non-academic support facilities.
+The Scope of the SOP is to specify the guidelines adopted by the University in the day-to-day conduct of its teaching/learning responsibilities and hygienic maintenance of the academic and non-academic support facilities.
 The SOP shall also prescribe the safety precautions to be followed by students, faculty members and staff members on a regular basis while in Campus during or after the lockdown period until such time the deadly virus is fully eradicated.
 The SOP shall be applicable to the entire Campus of the University inclusive of all its extended premises.

 4. OPERATING PROCEDURES